 - Sigatoka Market.

-- Arts Village at Pacific Harbour: Enjoy the footbridges, the water-lily ponds, the pathways, the Fijian bure and experience how life was in the olden days which is one and hour drive.
+- Arts Village at Pacific Harbour: Enjoy the footbridges, the water-lily ponds, the pathways, the Fijian bure and experience how life was in the olden days!

 About the Accommodation

-Volunteers will stay at our beachfront centre which is located in the Sigatoka area, yet it can vary depending on the project you are enrolled with.
-Your room will be within a male/female separated dorm and will usually have between 4 – 6 people in each room with a private bathroom.
-There are refrigerators at the accommodation for volunteers convenience.
-The house has a garden as well as a volleyball court.
-There is WIFI available at the accommodation, volunteers staying for a long period choose to get a local sim card to also stay in touch with family and friends.
+You will most likely stay at our beachfront centre which is located in the Sigatoka area.
+Here, your room will be within a male/female separated dorm and will usually have between 4 – 6 people in each room with a private bathroom.
+In addition, there are refrigerators at the accommodation for volunteers to store their own food and snacks if they choose.
+The house also has a communal garden as well as a volleyball court.
+Lastly, please note that whilst there is Wifi available at the accommodation, volunteers staying for a long period may choose to get a local sim card to stay in touch with family and friends.

-During the week there are 3 meals a day and at weekends we serve breakfast and dinner.
-Breakfast is western style and lunch and dinner are typical Fijian style.
+During the week, you will have 3 meals a day, and at weekends we serve breakfast and dinner.
+Breakfast is western style and lunch and dinner are typically Fijian style cuisine.

 Trip Country Info